Last Updated: May 22, 2026

 - Keep an eye out for severe side effects

-- If symptoms get worse, see the doctor for a review.
+- If symptoms begin to get worse, consult the physician for further evaluation.

-When used appropriately, nitrofurantoin 100mg modified-release capsules are an integral part of contemporary antibiotic therapies in the UK and are effective in preventing complications from uncomplicated UTIs.
+When used suitably, nitrofurantoin 100mg modified-release capsules are an integral part of contemporary antibiotic therapies in the UK and are real in preventing complications from uncomplicated UTIs.